 Mark Utting's Web Home

 Gidday!
-I work as an associate professor in the
+I work as a senior lecturer at the

 Computer Science Department

-In 2014, I am teaching the following paper:
+In 2015, I am teaching the following paper in a 'flipped classroom'

 "Extremely Parallel Programming", which introduces

 several different ways of programming with thousands of threads

 (Modules: Java performance, Hadoop, OpenCL on GPUs, Java dataflow programming).